 Where to get tested?

 All doctors and health centres in the canton of Geneva are authorised to carry out tests.
-If your doctor has recommended that you go to the HUG for a screening, it is best to call 022 372 33 11 to make an appointment.
+If your doctor has recommended that you go to the HUG for a screening, it is best to call 022 372 33 11 to make an appointment or to announce yourself.

 Please do not wait to contact a health professional!

-The symptoms of monkeypox can resemble those of other infections, namely syphilis and herpes.
-While the greatest risk with monkeypox is passing it on to someone else (as the majority of cases in the current epidemic have mild symptoms), other diseases can be more problematic and should be treated as soon as possible.
+The symptoms of mpox can resemble those of other infections, namely syphilis and herpes.
+While the greatest risk with mpox is passing it on to someone else (as the majority of cases in the current epidemic have mild symptoms), other diseases can be more problematic and should be treated as soon as possible.